 Welcome to a tutorial on how to send bulk emails with PHP and MYSQL.
 I know, PHP is not exactly made to handle bulk email, and there are strangely very few solutions on the Internet, with some of them being paid scripts.
 Well, some of those are good, but a few of them got me to shake my head – Especially a “solution” with AJAX long polling.

-A more reliable way to bulk send email newsletters using PHP and MYSQL is:
+A more reliable way to bulk send email newsletters in PHP and MYSQL is to:

 Just how is this done?
 Let us walk through an example in this guide – Read on!